farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

 You can doctest multi-line output as well.
-Just be careful when using non-deterministic inputs like random numbers in the IPython directive, because your inputs are run through a live interpreter, so if you are doctesting random output you will get an error.
+Just be careful when using non-deterministic inputs like random numbers in the IPython directive.

+Because your inputs are run through a live interpreter, the random numbers that are generated on the fly will likely differ from run to run.

+Therefore the output IPython will compare the present run to will likely differ, raising errors and causing mayhem.

+How can we avoid this?

 Here we "seed" the random number generator for deterministic output, and we suppress the seed line so it doesn't show up in the rendered output.:

 .. ipython::

-   In [133]: import numpy.random
+   In [133]: import numpy

    @suppress
    In [134]: numpy.random.seed(2358)